deeplearning540/software_setup/README.md

 tensorflow.keras     ... ok
 ```

-## Conda (local) or Google Colab (cloud)
+## Conda (local)

+Instead of using your system tools or `pip`, you can install Python itself and
-You can also install Python packages using the [Conda package manager][conda].
+packages using the [Conda package manager][conda], which is [explained in more
+detail here][carpentries_setup].
+This might be the easiest option on Windows
+systems.

+## Google Colab (cloud)

-As a fallback, you can also use a could-backed [Jupyter notebook running on
+You can use a free could-backed [Jupyter notebook running on Google Colab][gco].
-Google Colab][gco].
-Both methods are explained [here][carpentries_setup].
+Using that, most of the packages we require are already installed.
+You can
+install missing ones by following the Google Colab documentation.

 ## Interactive environment

 Some of the course code material is presented in form of Jupyter notebooks and
-many people like to use the [Jupyter] interactive environment to run them.
+many people like to use the [Jupyter] interactive environment to run them (e.g.
+Google Colab Jupyter notebook).

+But this is not required.
+If you don't have/want a Jupyter environment, you
-You can also execute all code from the lesson notebooks
+can also execute all code from the lesson notebooks

-* in your normal Python interactive shell
+* in your normal Python interactive shell (terminal based, start `python` or
+  `python3`)
-* using the [ipython] interactive shell
+* using the [ipython] interactive shell ("Jupyter in the terminal", start
-* put the code in normal Python scripts and run it
+  `ipython` or `ipython3`)

 [carpentries_setup]: https://carpentries-incubator.github.io/deep-learning-intro/setup
 [venv_basics]: https://realpython.com/python-virtual-environments-a-primer/